-If you're anything like us, you're probably starting to dig out those winter boots and thermals in preparation for Bonfire Night.
-With November fast approaching, people across the UK will soon be lighting the sky with sparklers and feasting on toffee apples.
-We've selected our favourite places to watch fireworks displays around the globe; so you can celebrate year-round.
-Warning: you'll want front-row seats at these spectacular shows.
+With Bonfire Night fast approaching, people across the UK will soon be lighting the sky with sparklers and feasting on toffee apples.
+But fireworks displays are a competitive business, and plenty of places around the globe know how to put on a cracking show.
+Warning: you'll want front-row seats at these seven spectacular shows.

 Fireworks are integral to Maltese culture.
 Many towns and villages hold firework displays as part of their traditional celebrations of patron saints.
 One thing is for sure; this tiny island packs a punch.
 There are at least 30 firework factories producing cutting edge displays between June and September.
 Every April, the Malta International Fireworks Festival is held at Valletta's Grand Harbour.
 The stunning backdrop, creative compositions and live music work together to create a truly unforgettable event.